Skip to main content

 4) Respond to any bank requests for additional information.

-e.
-The servicing bank must ensure that adequate controls are in place to ensure the security of transaction data within their EAS.
+d.
 Only the CH or BO can approve, dispute, or reallocate purchase card transactions.
-The servicing bank must ensure that adequate controls are in place within their data warehouse to preclude anyone other than the BO from accessing, making changes and certifying the monthly billing statement.
+The servicing bank is responsible to ensure adequate controls are in place within their EAS to preclude anyone other than the BO from accessing, making changes, and certifying the monthly billing statement.

 6-11.
 Non-Disputable Charges

 a.
 Card Misuse by Cardholder.
-Charges that involve misuse or abuse by the CH are not disputable with the bank.
+Charges that involve misuse or abuse by the CH are not disputable with the servicing bank.
 If the transaction was processed in accordance with established controls (e.g., within the purchase limits, not from a merchant with a blocked Merchant Category Code, then the bank has fulfilled its responsibilities under the contract, and the Government is obligated to make payment for the transaction.
-The Government will seek recourse, as prescribed in Chapter 13, Disciplinary actions, and seek restitution from the employee as a result of their improper misuse or abuse.
+The Government will take appropriate action, as prescribed in Chapter 11, Disciplinary actions, to seek restitution because of the improper misuse or abuse.

 b.
 Sales Tax.
-If a charge involves sales tax erroneously invoiced by the merchant, the amount of the tax cannot be disputed.
-The CH should make an effort to obtain a credit from the merchant.
+If a charge involves sales tax erroneously invoiced by the merchant, the amount of the tax cannot be disputed with the bank.
+The CH should try to obtain a credit from the merchant.
 If a credit is not obtained, the CH should inform and request assistance from the A/OPC.
 The CH should seek restitution via the guidance provided by the GSA SmartPay Tax Exemption website.
 The CH should document the file accordingly.

 d.
 Convenience Checks.
 There is no convenience check dispute process within the bank.
 Any concerns with a purchase made by check must be resolved directly with the merchant.
 The checkwriter is responsible for securing restitution and/or credit for disputed purchases.
 The checkwriter will notify the A/OPC and request assistance to resolve disputes if necessary.
 Each organization is responsible for checks written on the account, unless it is determined fraudulent activity is involved.